Alexr03/AdaShip/README.md

  - `AiPlayer::takeTurn()` This will override the `Player::takeTurn()` method but instead of taking user input it will instead use a simple algorithm to select a row and column on the grid.
 It will then use these values to do the other same logic to shoot into a location.
    This is sort of like emulating what the user is doing.

+## Evaluation
+### Analysis with Embedded Examples Of Key Code Refactoring.
+#### `Grid::IsEntityOverlapping(MapEntity &entity)`
+This method was created after many iterations of a previous method that was called `Grid::IsShipOverlapping(Ship &ship)` this method used to only check collisions of a ship with other ships.
+As I was progressing and decided to go for distinction level, I needed to implement overlap checking with other entities like bombs.
+To do this I created a new method called `IsEntityOverlapping`, you provide this method with any object that inherits "MapEntity" this works because MapEntity contains the coordinates of the entity which is what this method is using.
+This way
+I can check all MapEntities in the board to check for overlapping all with one line of code that returns true/false.

+#### `MapEntity` Object
+This object contains the essentials for an entity to be shown on the grid.
+Specifically the coordinates grid.
+Before this object was implemented every entity used to contain their own vector of coordinates that had to be defined in every object that was considered to be a map entity.
+This was very bad as, as in the above method I would need to remake it for every type and run against every other entity.
+This would be cumbersome, so inheriting from MapEntity and allowing me to pass in any object to the method above makes this super easy to use.

+### Implementation and Effective Use of Advanced Programming
+#### Forward Declaration of Classes (Circular Dependencies)
+I had to make use for forward declarations in some classes for my code to compile.
+This made it easy to reference objects that referenced the current object.
+E.G. `Player` has a property for `PlayerBoard` but we also want to access this backwards, we want to access `Player` from `PlayerBoard`.
+We cannot do this by just referencing it and setting it via a setter or the constructor.
+Doing this will cause a circular reference dependency stopping the program from compiling.
+To fix this I had forward declared the `Player` class in the `PlayerBoard`.
+And then in the `PlayerBoard.cpp` file
+I use the `#include` definer, to include the real `PlayerBoard` this will allow me to use the `PlayerBoard` methods/properties/fields, etc.
+I can then also use a setter or even the constructor to set this property from the player by simply doing something like `player.SetPlayerBoard(this)`.

+### Features Showcase
+ - Color Console
+    - Red for hit ship
+    - Yellow for missed ship
+ - Bombs
+    - Option for a game with bombs
+    - Symbol for bombs on grid
+ - Icons
+    - Icon for bombs
+    - Icon for ship (ID)
+    - Icon for missed missile position
+    - Icon for hit missile position
+ - GameModes
+    - Player v Computer
+    - Player v Player
+    - Computer v Computer
+ - Customizable
+    - Highly customizable .ini file
+    - Unlimited Ships (Works by giving the ships a unique ID, based on their position in the .ini file)
+    - Unlimited Grid Size (Providing your screen is wide enough OR your terminal supports side-to-side scrolling)
+    - Customizable ship lengths
+    - Ability to see ships on the board via .ini file
+    - Ability to see bombs on the board via .ini file

+### Improved Targeting Algorithm
+N/A (See below)

+### Reflective Review
+#### Targeting Algorithm
+Due to some time restraints I could not implement a improved targeting algorithm in time for the deadline.
+However I do have an idea on how I could implement something like this.
+Implementation of this "mode" would be easy to do, I can create another menu option to set the mode of the AI.
+If this mode was set to e.g. "Advanced" I would instead create a new instance of a new Player Object called "AdvancedAiPlayer" which would inherit "AiPlayer" so it has its custom functions to do specific AI related stuff from the normal AI.